The Best and Worst US Airports for Cheap International Flights

 • San Francisco to Mexico City for $275 roundtrip

-A major hub for United, Newark is served by more than 50 airlines with direct flights to more than 70 international destinations in Mexico, Canada, the Caribbean, Central and South America, Europe, Africa, the Middle East, and Asia.
-If you can’t get to place on a cheap flight from Newark, you probably can’t get there on a cheap flight from anywhere.
+A major hub for United, Newark is served by more than 30 airlines with direct flights to almost 100 international destinations in Mexico, Canada, the Caribbean, Central and South America, Europe, Africa, the Middle East, and Asia.
+If you can’t get to a place on a cheap flight from Newark, you probably can’t get there on a cheap flight from anywhere.
 All those options for airlines and routes means increased competition and more chances for cheap flights.

-Actual deals we've flagged for Go members from Newark:
+Actual deals we've flagged for Going members from Newark:

 • Valencia for $444 roundtrip